apeterson-BFI/AdventOfCode/AdventOfCode/DailySummary.md

 * Moderately Difficult (**)
 * Wouldn't be that bad if I had just gone for this solution first

+## Day 12
+* ranks 709 / 3138
+* done by 8:19:58
+* F# part 1, Excel part 2
+* 1D cellular automata
+*
+* I really thought I had to design an algorith to run on 50 billion steps.
+* If I would have observed the automata I would have realized its behavior
+* was simple.
+*
+* I had modified my F# solution to try to be fast, and never got it back the right way.
+* I wrote an excel sheet that worked nicely.
+*
+* My best rank yet, in part 1.

 # Charts

 ### Ranking Part 1 (* = 1000, 1-9 = 100 - 900)